chaos-mesh/chaos-mesh/doc/network_chaos.md

 **loss** defines the percentage of packet loss.

-NetworkChaos variation isn't purely random, so to emulate that there is a correlation value as well.
+NetworkChaos variation is not purely random, so to emulate that there is a correlation value as well.

 ### Network Delay